SodaMtnDew/MsShellcodeDev-Revision1/README.md

 # MsShellcodeDev - Revision 1

 The tools that could help turning C programmers to Shellcode developers.
-(Under Updating)To testing all programs of MsShellcodeDev-Revision1, Visual Studio 2026 on Windows 11 Arm64 is recommeded since on WoA, all x86, x64 & arm64 PE files could be executed.
+To testing all programs of MsShellcodeDev-Revision1, Visual Studio 2026 on Windows 11 Arm64 is recommeded since on WoA, all x86, x64 & arm64 PE files could be executed.
 For testing all generated shellcode files & the compatibilities on all nt-based windows, please use VMware Workstation on Windows/Linux Platform & VMware Fusion on macOS & install all needed guest OS to test.
 The demonstration video files in this repository are all recorded as VMware guest OS.

 For demonstration video, plesae click on the snapshot image & download the MP4 to play.